Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 Second, for a Lie algebra $\mathfrak{g}$ in symmetric sequences, the $p$-th column of the CE-bicomplex is defined as a natural quotient of $\mathfrak{g}^{\otimes p}$.
 In every arity $n$ this expression is given up to degree shifts by

 that is, a tensor product of exactly $p$ terms from $\mathfrak{g}$.
-Thus if every one of the $\mathfrak{g}[k]$'s is a polynomial functor of degree $1$, then the CE-complex in homological degree $p$ is polynomial of degree $p$.
+Thus since every one of the $\mathfrak{g}[k]$'s is a polynomial functor of degree $1$, then the CE-complex in homological degree $p$ is polynomial of degree $p$.

 Since the category of polynomial functors is abelian, it only remains to note that the CE-differentials respect the polynomial functor structure, i.e. that they are natural transformations in $W$.
-This follows from the general fact that the CE-complex $C_{-\ast}^{CE}(L)$ is functorial in its input the Lie algebra $L$. \end{proof}
+This follows from the general fact that the CE-complex $C_{-\ast}^{CE}(L)$ is functorial in its input, the Lie algebra $L$.